focus-editor/focus/LOG.md

     - Have a user error log - with an icon in the title bar to toggle it

 - Add logging calls to buffer backup code
-    - Make sure the logger writes to logs in the session folder (buffered)
-        - Make a custom logger which writes to files in the session

 - Projects
     - Save layout state alongside project (change the project file to "state") - have a version at the top
+    - When loading previous session, load "state", not "project"
-    - Add a checksum to verify the integrity of a file
+    - Add a checksum to verify the integrity of a saved buffer file
     - Load previously opened editors from the last session:
         - If they are not modified and last modtime matches, load as is, together with the undo history
         - If a buffer was modified:
             - If the modtime matches the file, load as modified
             - If the modtime of the file is later, load as modified and modified_on_disk
-    - Save modified buffers together with some limited undo/redo history
     - On the splash screen list all previous sessions (one per project)
         - Display last edit time
         - Display project name